uniibu/remix-ide/docs/unittesting.md

 ## Test directory

 When you load the plugin, you need to specify a directory where the plugin will load and store test files.
-By default, it's a `tests` folder at the root of your Workspace.
+By default, it's a **tests** folder at the root of your Workspace.

 ```{note}
 The plugin will not automatically create directories.
 You must click "Create" to generate the specified folder structure.

 ```

 After specifying the test folder, click the "**Create**" button.
+Alternatively, you can select an existing folder as the **tests** folder by typing "/" followed by the name of the folder.

 ![Test Directory](images/unit-testing/a-unit-testing-test-directory.png)

 ## Generating Tests

 The plugin can generate generic test files that contain information about developing tests for a contract.
 The name of the generic test file is determined by the currently active `.sol` file on the Main Panel.
-If there is no active file, a generic test file named, `newFile_test.sol` will be created.
+If there is no active file, a generic test file named, **newFile_test.sol** will be created.

 Below is an example of a generic test file: